 European Investment Bank Funding for SME Loans

-A European Cooperation for the benefit of SMEs
+A European Cooperation with Sustainable Finance for the benefit of SMEs

 The EIB is the long-term lending bank of the European Union; its task is to contribute towards the integration, balanced development and economic and social cohesion of the EU Member States.
 Thanks to its best possible rating on the capital markets (AAA), the EIB can borrow funds on favourable terms, which it passes on to SMEs and MidCaps through us.
 The SMEs and MidCaps are specifically and individually informed by us of the EIB’s involvement and its impact on the financial terms of the loan received.
 Extensive information related to the EIB Group support to SMEs and MidCaps can be found in the EIB website (www.eib.org).

-In view of the climate commitment of both entities, part of the loan is earmarked to support investments benefitting the transition to a low-carbon economy.
+In view of the climate commitment of both entities, the loan is earmarked to support investments benefitting the transition to a low-carbon economy.

 What is EIB funding?

 The EIB is strengthening its support for Europe’s SMEs and MidCaps by helping this important sector to access vital new lines of credit.
 The loan term is a minimum of 2 years (the actual length of the loan will depend on the economic and technical life of the project financed) and it can be used to finance from very small projects to investments with a maximum cost of EUR 25 million.
 The EIB’s contribution, however, cannot exceed EUR 12.5 million.

 Who can apply for an EIB loan?

 - SMEs with less than 250 employees on a consolidated basis prior to investment based in one of the 27 EU Member States;

 - MidCaps with less than 3,000 employees on a consolidated basis prior to investment based in one of the 27 EU Member States;